Strange-boy/easy-eat/README.md

 4. Created an *Accordion component* from scratch using the concept of **lifting state up**
 5.  🚀 Understood the data flow in Redux and used the *Redux Toolkit* for **efficient state management**
 6.  🎨 Used *Tailwind CSS* for styling, accelerating development with its utility-first approach .
-7.  🀦 Used *shadcn-ui* in order to integrate beautiful UI components into the project (checkout the sonner component)
+7.  🀦 Used *shadcn-ui* in order to integrate beautiful UI components into the project (checkout the toast component)
 8.  🕵️ Used *React Testing Library and Jest* for testing
  	   - *Unit test*:  Header, Cart and Body component
 	   - *Integration test*: Adding items to cart and Search feature